Employers

 - on one or more of the recognised business grounds (‘non-accommodation grounds’).

-You cannot refuse a request because it is from an employee who is bound by a A collective agreement is an employment agreement that is between one or more unions and one or more employers and two or more employees.
-Also see ‘Employment Agreement’.
+You cannot refuse a request because it is from an employee who is bound by a The employment agreement between 1 or more unions and 1 or more employers and 2 or more employees.
+Also see ‘Employment agreement’.

 - work among existing staff cannot be reorganised